Skip to main content

 Gender Pay Gap Report

-This is Concern’s second year to produce the Gender Pay Gap report, and we believe that this report continues to support our workplace values of dignity, diversity, participation and inclusion, and reflects our focus on and commitment to advance equality, diversity and inclusion, specifically gender diversity.
+This is Concern’s third year to produce the Gender Pay Gap report regarding Concern employees employed on Irish contracts, and we believe that this report continues to support our workplace values of dignity, diversity, participation and inclusion, and reflects our focus on and commitment to advance equality, diversity and inclusion, specifically gender equality.

 Read the Gender Pay Gap Report below.